joyvchen/joyvchen.github.io/_posts/2015-01-15-a-day-in-the-life-of-a-product-manager.md

 At the end of the day, Doug shared with me some advice for those like me hoping to break into product management, or otherwise becoming a better PM.
 I asked him about what kinds of skills I should focus on developing, what kind of company setting might be beneficial, and how to keep on improving my craft.
 Some takeaways from our conversation and following discussions:

-<b>On breaking into product management and becoming a great product manager:</b>
+<i>On breaking into product management and becoming a great product manager:</i>

-<i>Data is king:</i> Product management can be approached from many different angles, and many PMs have a particular bent for engineering, business, design, or data.
-Doug suggested that a great route into product management is by learning as much about data as possible -- especially being able to write your own SQL queries, which means the PM won’t need to completely rely on an Analyst every time.
+* <i>Data is king:</i> Product management can be approached from many different angles, and many PMs have a particular bent for engineering, business, design, or data.
+Doug suggested that a great route into product management is to learn as much about data as possible -- especially being able to write your own SQL queries, which means the PM won’t need to completely rely on an Analyst every time.
 Data is crucial for backing up product decisions, and it’s something that every good PM will need to understand how to analyze through and through.

-<i>Know the user:</i> Another route to PM is to understand the user of a particular product as well as possible (i.e. excelling in a customer support role), because at the end of the day, PMs need to both understand user needs and have the data to support the decisions they make.
+* <i>Know the user:</i> Another route to PM is to understand the user of a particular product as well as possible (i.e. excelling in a customer support role), because at the end of the day, PMs need to both understand user needs and have the data to support the decisions they make.

-<i>Keep learning and doing:</i> What I find exciting (and challenging) about the tech world is its constantly evolving nature, which forces PMs most of all to stay on top of industry happenings.
+* <i>Keep learning and doing:</i> What I find exciting (and challenging) about the tech world is its constantly evolving nature, which forces PMs most of all to stay on top of industry happenings.
 And I’ve heard this from Doug and other PMs: the best product managers are beta testers for a lot of new products and obsessively read TechCrunch, Gizmodo, Lifehacker, etc.

-<b>On product management company settings:</b>
+<i>On product management company settings:</i>

-<i>Agency life:</i> If you’re considering product management roles at an agency, make sure that you’re enough of a true Product Owner.
+* <i>Agency life:</i> If you’re considering product management roles at an agency, make sure that you’re enough of a true Product Owner.
 This means making decisions that will affect the product over the long term, looking to users for input, and iterating on that product.
 This can be tricky if you’re working closely with clients, who sometimes take on a heavier product ownership role, and if you work on a project-by-project basis, which means you might not return to an already-launched product.

-<i>Startups vs. Large, Established Companies:</i> Choosing between working at a startup versus a large company will depend on personal preference.
+* <i>Startups vs. Large, Established Companies:</i> Choosing between working at a startup versus a large company will depend on personal preference.
 At a big company, you might be a very small part of a big machine, whereas you might have more product exposure at a small company.
 Both could afford exposure to “product,” however.

-<i>NYC vs SF:</i> if you’re serious about tech, Silicon Valley has an unparalleled environment, opportunities, and people.
+* <i>NYC vs SF:</i> if you’re serious about tech, Silicon Valley has an unparalleled environment, opportunities, and people.
 Though Doug has himself thrived in the NYC digital community, he described the SF/Silicon Valley area as fertile soil for personal and professional development in tech.

 **On Mentorship**